cytokineking/Boltz2_IpSAE/README.md

 cd Boltz2_IpSAE
 ```

-From here you can run the helper scripts directly, e.g.:
+From here you can run the helper scripts directly:

 ```bash
 python run_ipsae_pipeline.py --help